-Our relationship with computers is an intimate one.
-What would they say about us if they could speak?
-An original short story for radio by AL Kennedy.
+Our relationship with computers is intimate, but what would they say if they could speak?
+Read by Neve McIntosh and John MacKay.

 An original short story for radio by A.L.
 Kennedy.